zulip/zulip/templates/zerver/api/get-own-user.md

 ## Parameters

-This endpoint takes no parameters.
+This endpoint does not accept any parameters.

 {generate_parameter_description(/users/me:get)}